 Video calls also require more cognitive focus as we try to pick up on nonverbal cues like pauses, facial expressions or body language.
 On telephone calls, there isn’t any pressure to pick up on those cues because there are none available.
 Our eyes can see the other participants on a video conference, so our brain tries to perform the same functions as if they were standing in front of us.

-If you’re a small business owner, you might want to consider changing your culture around video conferencing to help your employees combat the mental exhaustion and stress.
+If you’re a small business owner, you might want to consider changing your culture around remote video conferencing to help your employees combat the mental exhaustion and stress.
 You could either make cameras optional or switch some meetings back to being audio-only.
 If you’re unable to move away from video conferencing, don’t schedule yourself back to back with video meetings.
 Build-in downtime in between meetings to be able to stretch, walk, meditate or otherwise decompress.
 If your employees have an AcuMax Index profile, now is the time to use it to understand their needs related to meetings and interactions.

 Keep following our blog for more helpful resources on remote work, changing organizational culture and helping your teams thrive.